fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 # Better approach

 To fix this organization problem, the best approach is to encapsulate better all the dependencies.
-In the case of file, structures try to avoid having dependencies to parent components if a dependency is only used once and move them as child components.
+In the case of file structures try to avoid having dependencies to parent components if a dependency is only used once and move them as child components.
 All those dependencies can start to use relative paths.